BernieO/calcardbackup/README.md

 ## Considerations about encryption

 If you want to use the included encryption possibility, be aware that:
-- the files are encrypted by Gnupg, AES256 with the passphrase given in a separate file
+- the files are encrypted by GnuPG, AES256 with the passphrase given in a separate file
 - the passphrase is stored in a file.
 Other users with access to the server might be able to see the passphrase.
 - `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
 I consider the offered one as sufficient in most cases though.
 - if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
 Instead, encrypt it yourself.